siddharthaxroy/test/content/principles/index.md

 [^10]: Read our paper: [Marc A. Edwards and Siddhartha Roy.
 (2016).
 Academic Research in the 21st Century: Maintaining Scientific Integrity in a Climate of Perverse Incentives and Hypercompetition.
 Env Engg Sci.
 34(1), pp. 51-61](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5206685/).

 [^11]: Or, the ["I'm OK, They're Not Syndrome"](https://www.npr.org/templates/story/story.php?storyId=1009977), the subtitle of David Whitman's book.
 Also, from Steven Pinker writing in *Enlightenment Now*: To look at data showing that violence has gone down and say "Violence has gone down" is to describe a fact.
 To look at data showing that violence has gone down and say "Violence has gone up" is to be delusional.
 To ignore data on violence and say "Violence has gone up" is to be a know-nothing.

+[^12]: Read ["Does X cause Y?
+An in-depth evidence review"](https://www.cold-takes.com/does-x-cause-y-an-in-depth-evidence-review/) on *Cold Takes* by Holden Karnofsky.

+[^13]: Andrew Oxman and 24 other researchers have penned a brilliant *Nature* Comment on teaching non-scientist members of the public [key concepts for making informed choices](https://www.nature.com/articles/d41586-019-02407-9).